top of page

 Deciduous

-01. Japanese Maple
+01. Trident Maple

 Please click on the image to enlarge and obtain further information about this tree.

-Tilia cordata (little-leaf linden) is native to and widespread throughout much of Europe.
+Linden (Tilia Cordata) is native to and widespread throughout much of Europe.
 This tree came originally from Randy Knight.
 Jason Gamby did much of the initial work with Walter Pall.
 In 2010 it came under the care of Ryan Neil who further developed it and eventually featured it in two of Mirai's live streams.
 In 2018 I purchased the tree and is now part of the M5 Bonsai Works permanent collection.

 This tilia has a massive trunk with exceptional bark quality that contrast beautifully with the winter wine red buds.
 Extremely hardy and durable species that endures well the hardships of winter.
 The heart-shaped leaves attain a clear canary yellow in autumn.